How to show you’re done with knife and fork

 5. Position the knife and fork together at the six o’clock position on the plate.

-See also How to fork peercoin
+See also How to claim monero fork

 By placing your utensils together in this manner, you are indicating to the server that you have finished eating and that they can clear your plate.